1920 Hammond Pros season: Game 4: at Pullman Thorns

-In week seven, the Pros challenged the Pullman Thorns, a non-APFA team.
+The Pros next challenged the Pullman Thorns, a non-APFA team.
 The Thorns were undefeated going into this game with a record of 3–0.
 The scoring summary is unknown.
 For the Pros, Hank Gillo and Mace Roberts both scored rushing touchdowns; for the Thorns, LaForest had two rushing touchdowns.
 The Pros converted two extra points, while the Thorns only converted one.
 The final score of the game was a 14–13 victory for the Pros.